RazrFalcon/ttf-parser/README.md

 1. `stb_truetype` outline parsing method is reentrant.
 2. Very primitive.
-3. Matching points are not supported.
+3. `type2` only.
+CID fonts are not supported. `seac` is not supported.
-4. `type2` only. `seac` is not supported.
+4. Matching points are not supported.
 5. Depends on build flags.

 ### Performance